-North West 200 cancellation is a blow for traders
+North West 200 cancellation would be blow to traders

 - Published

-Businesses on the north coast have been reacting to the news that the North West 200 will not rev into action this year.
+Businesses on the north coast have been reacting to the news that the North West 200 is at risk this year.

-All motorcycle road racing, short circuit racing and trials in Northern Ireland have been cancelled for 2023.
+Most motorcycle road racing, short circuit racing and trials in Northern Ireland have been cancelled for 2023.

 After an emergency meeting of the Ulster Centre of the Motorcycle Union of Ireland, the organising clubs deemed it impossible to run events because of soaring insurance charges.